North-Sea-Transition-Authority/file-upload-library/README.md

 3) Granular control over how and where files are uploaded
 4) Automatic migrations to create the necessary tables in your project
 5) Automatic and configurable orphan file deletion
+6) Automatic auditing for uploaded files
-6) Virus scanning for uploaded files
+7) Virus scanning for uploaded files
-7) Library managed file usages
+8) Library managed file usages

 ## Preparing your project for the library

 ### Update your project to Spring Boot `3.1.0` or later

+### Implement envers in your project

 ### Update your FDS version to `develop` or later